FAQs

 It is your responsibility to contact the assessor’s office if you wish to refuse a visual inspection of the interior of your residence.

 Wisconsin law requires that property assessments be based on fair market value.
 Estimating the market value of your property is a matter of determining the price a typical buyer would pay for it in its present condition.
 Some factors the assessor considers are what similar properties are selling for, what it would cost to replace your property, the rent it may earn, and any other factors that affect value.
-IT IS IMPORTANT TO REMEMBER THAT THE ASSESSOR DOES NOT CREATE THIS VALUE, BUT RATHER INTERPRETS WHAT IS HAPPENING IN THE MARKET PLACE.
+It is important to remember the assessor does not create this value, but rather interprets what is happening in the market.

 Fair market value is the amount the property will sell for in an arms-length transaction on the open market between a willing seller not obliged to sell the property and a willing buyer not obliged to purchase it.